A complete guide to the Winter Olympics 2026 in Milan-Cortina

-Winter Olympics 2026: All to know about Milan-Cortina Games
+Winter Olympics 2026: All to know about Milan-Cortina Games in Italy

-Ice hockey, skating, alpine and freestyle skiing, and snowboarding events take centre stage as Olympics return to Italy for the first time in 20 years.
+Ice hockey, skating, skiing & snowboarding events take centre stage as Games return to Alps for first time in 20 years.

 The 25th Winter Olympics will be held in Milan-Cortina, Italy.